cloudgraphdev/cli/README.md

-  --dev                                 Turn on developer mode --directory=directory                 Set the folder where CloudGraph will store data. (default cg) --no-serve                            Set to not serve a query engine
+  --dev                                 Turn on developer mode --directory=directory                 Set the folder where CloudGraph will store data. (default cg) --no-serve                            Set to not serve a query engine --use-roles                           Set to true to use roleARNs instead of profiles for AWS credentials

 ALIASES
   $ cg add